 If you have pelvic pain and feel like you’re barely making it to the bathroom on time only to experience small amounts of urine, you may have a urinary tract infection in need of treatment.
-The doctors at Urology Associates of Southeastern North Carolina in Wilmington, North Carolina, diagnose and treat urinary tract infections for patients of all ages.
+The doctors at Urology Associates of Southeastern North Carolina in Wilmington, North Carolina, and Southport, North Carolina, diagnose and treat urinary tract infections for patients of all ages.
 Use the convenient online booking tool or call the practice to schedule an appointment online.

 Any infection in the urinary system, including the bladder, urethra, ureters, or kidneys, is a urinary tract infection (UTI).
 The majority of urinary tract infections are in the bladder or urethra.
 Both men and women can get urinary tract infections but women are at greater risk.
 When a UTI is limited to the bladder, they’re annoying and painful, but left untreated, UTIs can cause severe health conditions.

 What are the symptoms of urinary tract infections?

 Some people have urinary tract infections without symptoms, but most people experience a combination of symptoms that may include:

 - Decreased amount of urine

 - Red, pink, or brown urine